senguptaneha/BloomSampling/README.md

 # BloomSampling
-##This repo is under construction
+### This repository is under construction

 ## Introduction
 Bloom filters are summary data structures that store the elements of a set compactly in a bit array.
-Given a Bloom fitler B(S) that stores the set S, how can we sample elements from the original set S?
+Given a Bloom fitler BF(S) that stores the set S, how can we sample elements from the original set S?
 A related question is how to reconstruct the set S from the Bloom filter?

 This repository implements algorithms to achieve both of the above tasks [1].